khantilchoksi/Slack-Bot/Design_1.2.md

 Wit is a semantic analysis tool.
 In our use case, when user enters a sentence (slack message) about performing certain action in trello, it will interpret the meaning and the intent of the statement.
 Wit will take care of parsing sentences to work out the intent as well as any entities that are referred to.
 This data is forwarded back to the NodeJS application.
  * **Trello :**
 Trello API will then perform the required actions and send the feedback/response to application and it is then forwarded to Slack UI via API calls.

-### Guidelines:
-  We will also provide basic trello functionalities like:
-  * Adding a member to a task
-  * Adding a new list in the story board
-  * Adding a new task in the list
-  * Setting a due date for the task
-  * Setting the story board

 ### Constraints: